I am a recovered anorexic. Please, don't stop. I've also lived the contrast: I've been overweight.

 With my background as an anorexic, and having such a negative relationship with my body and food, (which was perpetuated by the fitness industry – competitive, vain, ego driven), it has become my mission to change the face of fitness one trainer at a time.

 In 2000 I was invited to be part of the canfitpro PRO TRAINER Team.
-I have since provided Personal Training and Nutrition Certification courses, exams and continuing education programs for thousands of fitness professionals across Canada.
+I have since provided Personal Training courses, exams and continuing education programs for thousands of fitness professionals across Canada.
 I have been awarded PRO TRAINER of the year by canfitpro.